5 Reasons Why Failure is Actually a Good Thing

 Failure benefit 1: It provides a reality check on where we are at

 When I failed my AS levels I was devastated.
 I knew I had messed up.
 My dream since I was young was be the first person my family to go to university.
 I knew that if I didn’t get good A-level grades I would lose my chance.
 However, why did I fail my AS levels if university was something I had longed for the past 4 years?!
-Put simply, I wasn’t in the right mind frame.
-I was going through some personal issues & I wasn’t happy, and that was having a knock-on effect on my study.

 I learnt priceless lessons from my failed investment in a bar in Sihanoukville, Cambodia